 Completely online!
 This is part of our remote learning initiative.
 You can view the recorded lecture series from home or wherever you are.
 After you have registered, you will receive the link to view each selected lecture and any related links/downloadable reference material provided by the speaker.

 Construction workers and laborers are the backbone of the construction industry, without whom it would be impossible to build.
-Unfortunately, due to the necessary lockdown measures to contain the spread of COVID-19, many migrant workers, day laborers and construction workers have been adversely impacted and rendered all but homeless overnight.
-Thousands of migrant workers and their families have been stranded with no work, no source of income, no food, no access to toilets or homes, and are left with no choice but to travel to their hometowns on foot, a dangerous journey, as public transport has been shut down.
+Unfortunately, due to the COVID-19 pandemic, many migrant workers, day laborers and construction workers have been adversely affected and have no work, no source of income, no food, no access to toilets or homes.
 In order to provide relief to these workers and their families, many local initiatives and volunteers are working together to prepare meals and supply rations.

 Though the coronavirus is deadly and fatal virus, even in times of normalcy, tens of thousands of people lose their lives due to hunger, a deadlier virus.
 We at DesignAware have started a crowdfunding campaign to collect funds from interested donors and channel them to volunteers working to help the lesser privileged, to #StarveTheHungerVirus.

-Part of the fees collected via the Road Less Traveled lecture series are being donated towards helping volunteers in this effort, as well as to support healthcare professionals that are working towards COVID-19 relief efforts, as well as COVID-19 research.
+Majority of the fees collected via the Road Less Traveled lecture series will be donated towards helping volunteers in this effort.

 Good to know: